molgenis/molgenis-emx2/e2e/README.md

 ## Catalogue playwright test

 The folder `e2e/catalogue` also contains the playwright tests.
 These follow the same naming schema but their extension end with `spec.ts`.
-For example the manual test `catalogue-test_1.md` is saved as playwright test: `catalogue-test_1.spec.ts`
+For example the manual test `catalogue-test_1.md` is saved in the folder `e2e/tests/catalogue/` as playwright test: `catalogue-test_1.spec.ts`